-Transvaginal Mesh Injuries
+Seattle Transvaginal Mesh Injury Lawyer

 Complications from the use of these devices include:

-- Erosion or movement of the mesh into other tissues such as the vagina, bladder, intestines and uterus
+- Erosion or movement of the mesh into other tissues such as the vagina, bladder, intestines, and uterus

 - Urinary problems that include incontinence and urinary retention

-- Perforation of bladder, bowel and blood vessels
+- Perforation of bladder, bowel, and blood vessels

 - Vaginal scarring and pain

-- Fistulas and reoccurrence of prolapse
+- Fistulas and recurrence of prolapse

 If you were injured because of the implantation of a bladder sling or transvaginal mesh device, get help today.
-You may be eligible for compensation for your medical bills, lost wages, pain and suffering and other costs of your injury.
+You may be eligible for compensation for your medical bills, lost wages, pain, and suffering, and other costs of your injury.

 Call our Elk & Elk Seattle law office at 1-844-ELK-WEST (1-844-355-9378) for a free consultation with a Seattle transvaginal mesh injury attorney sympathetic to your condition.